taoensso/sente/wiki/1-Getting-started.md

 `:ring-req`      | Ring map for Ajax request or WebSocket's initial handshake request `:?reply-fn`     | Present only when client requested a reply

 ## Summary

  * Clients use `chsk-send!` to send `event`s to the server and optionally request a reply with timeout
  * Server uses `chsk-send!` to send `event`s to _all_ the clients (browser tabs, devices, etc.) of a particular connected user by his/her [user-id](./2-Client-and-user-ids).
  * The server can also use an `event-msg`'s `?reply-fn` to _reply_ to a particular client `event` using an _arbitrary edn value_

+## Limitations

+### Large transfers

+I recommend **not** using Sente to transfer large payloads (> 1MB).

+The reason is that Sente will by default operate over a WebSocket when possible.
+This is great for realtime bidirectional communications, but it does mean that there's a bottleneck on that socket.

+If a WebSocket connection is saturated dealing with a large transfer, other communications (e.g. notifications) won't be able to get through until the large transfer completes.

+In the worst case (with very large payloads and/or very slow connections), this could even cause the **client to disconnect** due to an apparently unresponsive server.

+Instead, I recommend using Sente **only for small payloads** (<= 1MB) and for **signalling**.
+For large payloads do the following:

+- **client->server**: the client can just request the large payload over Ajax
+- **server->client**: the server can signal the client to request the large payload over Ajax

+(Sente includes a [util](https://taoensso.github.io/sente/taoensso.sente.cljs.html#var-ajax-lite) to make Ajax requests very easy).

+This way you're using the ideal tools for each job:

+- Sente's realtime socket is reserved for realtime purposes
+- Dedicated Ajax requests are used for large transfers, and have access to normal browser HTTP caching, etc.

 ## Channel socket state